 As usual, you can actually wear the piece as a sports accessory since its ultra-thin case can still be rotated 180 degrees clockwise in order to protect the sapphire crystal from accidental shattering.
 When “closed”, the timepiece will reveal its machine-brushed with the iconic corporate logo, as well as “1000 Hours Control” inscription and a unique serial number engraved on it.

-Compared to the historic model, the layout of the timekeeper’s face is slightly different.
+Compared to the historic model, the layout of the dial is slightly different.
 As you can see on the photos, the REVERSO inscription has been put right atop the square-shaped subsidiary seconds indicator and the company’s name has been removed completely.
 Perhaps, the reason behind the decision had something to do with the fact that the company was renamed as “S.A. des Produits Jaeger-LeCoultre” only in 1937.

-Also, some historic models of the company produced before that year were indeed often presented without any corporate logo on them.
+Also, some historical models of the company produced before that year were indeed often presented without any corporate logo on them.
 So, the decision probably has nothing to do with someone among top managers suffering from an acute feeling of shame or anything like that.

 Its polished gold case is elegantly combined with matt brown alligator leather strap and a chocolate brown dial.
-Interesting thing about this timepiece is that the eleven hour markers and the Arabic “12” numeral is not applied, painted, transferred or printed, but is in fact powdered with some gold-colored substance.
+The interesting thing about this timepiece is that the eleven hour markers and the Arabic “12” numeral is not applied, painted, transferred or printed, but is in fact powdered with some gold-colored substance.

 It looks like the Swiss watchmaker doesn’t plan to limit the Grande Reverso Ultra Thin 1931 production, which is great: it would be a real crime against humanity to make this rose gold beauty available to just a few dozens of lucky guys.